 I was worried about how we would make the flooring look good as it adjoined the fireplace hearth, but then I found this video that explained exactly what we needed.

 It was a dusty process, but it looks so nice and clean when it’s finished!

 Be sure to clean your floor really well before moving on to installing the laminate.
 Give it a little time for the dust to settle, then vacuum with a wet/dry vac.

 We even damp-mopped afterwards, just to be sure there were no pieces of grit and debris left over from all the prep work.

 Installing Laminate Flooring

 This is the part where you’ll want to follow the manufacturer’s directions very closely, so I won’t bother trying to recap them here.
 Pergo did a great job of making the instructions easy to understand, so I would defer to them for the step-by-step.

 I think getting the space ready took more time than actually laying the floor.
 Y’all, we were rockin’ and rollin’ so fast on this part that I didn’t even stop to take pictures until we were almost done.
 (Blogger fail!)

-Here you can see the majority of the flooring already installed, and on the left side is the gold underlayment that hasn’t yet been covered up by flooring.
+Here you can see the majority of the flooring already installed, and on the left side is the gold underlayment moisture barrier that hasn’t yet been covered up by flooring.

-This type of flooring clicks together, although I know some others require glue.
+This type of floating floor clicks together, although I know some others require glue.
 I loved how easy it was to install, kind of like putting together a giant and very heavy jigsaw puzzle.